-CLNN shows severe financial deterioration with stockholders' equity nearly doubling in deficit to -$17.6M, cash declining 57% to $5.2M, and warrants expiring unexercised, indicating significant distress.
+CLNN shows severe financial deterioration with stockholders' equity nearly doubling its deficit to -$17.6M while cash reserves dropped substantially and revenue declined meaningfully.

 Equity declined sharply — large losses, buybacks, or write-downs reducing book value significantly.